top of page

 Mold Fact No. 3

-Sometimes on basement or crawl space walls there is a white crystalline substance that some worry to be mold, especially because it grows over time.
+Sometimes on basement or crawl space walls there is a white crystalline substance that some worry to be mold, especially because it appears to grow over time.
 However, this is usually not mold at all.
 Rather, it is often something called “efflorescence”.
 Efflorescence is actually a mineral deposit that results from ground water coming through the foundation of the home.
 The water evaporates and leaves the dissolved minerals behind.
 It ‘grows’ in that the more water comes through the foundation, the more minerals are left behind.

 While efflorescence is not mold, it does indicate moisture is coming through the walls at a significant rate.
 Achieving and maintaining a relative humidity level of 50-55% will keep the water that evaporates from causing a mold problem on building and content surfaces.
 This can be done by consistently running a dehumidifier.

-29 views0 comments
+33 views0 comments

 iaqa-logo-new.jpg